jeffreykegler/old_kollos/notes/misc/strand.md

   is pushed onto it more than once.

-* For every forward nucleotide node, call it `forward-node` currently in the bocage.
+* For every forward nucleotide node, call it `forward-node`, currently in the bocage.

   + Let